-1) Test Procedure
+5.3.1.
+Test Procedure

 Because our focus is personalized gesture recognition, we evaluate uWave using the gestures from each subject separately.
 That is, the samples from a participant are used to provide templates and test samples for the same subject.

-We employ Bootstrapping [23] to further improve the statistical significance of our evaluation.
+We employ Bootstrapping [4] to further improve the statistical significance of our evaluation.
 The following procedure applies to each participant separately.
 For clarity, let us label the samples for each gesture by the order they were collected.
 For the i^{th} test, we use the i^{th} sample for each gesture from the participant to build eight templates and use the rest samples from the same participant to test uWave.
 As i is from 1 to 70 (10 times by 7 days), we have 70 tests for each participant.
 Each test produces a confusion matrix that shows the percentage of times how a sample is recognized.
 We average the confusion matrixes for the 70 tests to produce the confusion matrix for each participant.

 We average confusion matrixes of all eight participants to produce the final confusion matrixes.
-Figure 4 (Left) summarizes the recognition results of uWave over the database for the Nokia gesture vocabulary.
+Figure 5 (Left) summarizes the recognition results of uWave over the database for the Nokia gesture vocabulary.
 In the matrixes, columns are recognized gestures and rows are the actual identities of input gestures.

 uWave achieves an average accuracy of 93.5%.
-Figure 4 (Left) also shows that gesture 1, 2, 6 and 7 have lower recognition accuracy in that they involve similar hand movement as each other, e.g. both gesture 1 and gesture 6 are featured by waving down movement.
+Figure 5 (Left) also shows that gesture 1, 2, 6 and 7 have lower recognition accuracy in that they involve similar hand movement as each other, e.g. both gesture 1 and gesture 6 are featured by waving down movement.
 A closer look into the confusion matrixes for each participant reveals large variation (9%) in recognition accuracy among different participants.
 We observed that the participant with the highest accuracy performed the gestures in larger amplitude and slower speed compared to other participants.

 Our evaluation also shows the effectiveness of quantization, i.e., temporal compression and non-linear conversion, of the raw acceleration data.
-Temporal compression speeds up the recognition by more than nine times without a negative impact on accuracy; and non-linear conversion improves the average accuracy by 1% and further speeds up the recognition.
+The former speeds up the recognition process by more than nine times without negative impact on accuracy, and the latter improves the average